-They looked so exotic and sophisticated yet inexpensive for their size.
-I bought one for every family member back home, convinced they’d not have seen them before either.
+In those days, panettone looked so exotic and sophisticated.
+Yet they were inexpensive for their size.
+I bought one for every family member back home, none of whom had seen them before.
 Marco told me Italian families grill slices of panettone sprinkled with sugar for breakfast although we tended to eat it as it was or dunk it in trifles.

 But today I’m thinking of using up panettone after New Year when many of us will have struck sweet treats from the menu.